It was a marketplace and central activity hub in Ancient Rome, and in this post, you’ll discover the ultimate list of facts about the Roman Forum.

 18. Roman Emperor Augustus built two important structures, the Temple of Julius Caesar and his very own Arch of Augustus, both in the year 29 B.C.

 19. Augustus’ Arch has been destroyed over the centuries.
 The Arch still standing is the Arch of Septimius Severus, which was constructed in 203 A.D. to commemorate the Parthian victories of the Roman Empire.

 20. The last monumental addition was the Column of Phocas, a Roman monumental column in honor of the Eastern Roman Emperor Phocas.
 This column was erected on August 1, 608.

 21. Many medieval structures were being built on the grounds of the Roman Forum, leading the ground levels to rise and the ancient monuments to be covered below the debris.

-22. In 2009, a team of archaeologists working inside the Roman Forum have made a stunning discovery which questions the real age of the city of Rome.
+22. In 2009, a team of archaeologists working inside the Roman Forum has made a stunning discovery that questions the real age of the city of Rome.

 A wall made of Tufa limestone reveals that the city might have been founded between the end of the 9th and beginning of the 8th century B.C., which is much earlier than the legend which claims Rome was founded in the year 753 B.C.